democrat bobby bliatout for congress.

 reforms for the veterans administration

-Provide mental health recovery services, including PTSD/TBI, using the full extent of government resources.
+Provide mental health recovery services, including PTSD/TBI and suicide services, using the full extent of government resources.

 Work with landlords and local veterans' groups to ensure Veteran Section 8 vouchers are fully used.